 Jeremy A. Lieberman is Pomerantz’s Managing Partner.
 Jeremy became associated with the Firm in August 2004 and was elevated to Partner in January 2010.
+He was honored as Benchmark Litigation’s 2019 Plaintiff Attorney of the Year.
 In 2018, he was honored as a Titan of the Plaintiffs Bar by Law360 and as a Benchmark Litigation Star.
 The Pomerantz team that Jeremy leads was named a 2018 Securities Practice Group of the Year.
 Jeremy has been honored as a Super Lawyers® “Top-Rated Securities Litigation Attorney” in 2016, 2017, and 2018 – a recognition bestowed on no more than 5% of eligible attorneys in the New York Metro area.
 The Legal 500, in honoring Pomerantz as a Leading Firm for 2016 and 2017, stated that in New York, “Jeremy Lieberman is super impressive – a formidable adversary for any defense firm.”

 Jeremy led the litigation of In re Petrobras Securities Litigation, a closely-watched securities class action arising from a multi-billion-dollar kickback and bribery scheme involving Brazil’s largest oil company, Petróleo Brasileiro S.A. – Petrobras, in which Pomerantz was sole Lead Counsel.
 The biggest instance of corruption in the history of Brazil ensnared not only Petrobras' former executives but also Brazilian politicians, including former president Lula da Silva and one-third of the Brazilian Congress.
 In January and February 2018, Jeremy achieved a historic $3 billion settlement for the Class.
 This is not only the largest securities class action settlement in a decade but is the largest settlement ever in a securities class action involving a foreign issuer, the fifth-largest securities class action settlement ever achieved in the United States, the largest securities class action settlement achieved by a foreign Lead Plaintiff, and the largest securities class action settlement in history not involving a restatement of financial reports.